GWARRIORS WEST COAST

 Some of my favorite spots on the web.

-A Little PREhistory
+A little PREhistory

 GWAR RULES (duh)

 The pic above is my favorite picture out of all of what follows, of myself anyway.
 It’s from Seattle Pride 2000 and shows my Oderus suit at its best, IMHO.
-That one, I actually made into a poster and framed.
+This one, I actually made into a poster and framed.

 1992